Boarding Handbook

 Learn more about family communication, attendance and how to get in touch.

-All Boarding students belong to a Boarding Family Group, headed by a Boarding Advisor, which helps to ensure that each student is well-known and cared for at Branksome Hall.
+• All Boarding students belong to a Boarding Family Group, headed by a Boarding Advisor, who helps ensure that each student is well-known and cared for at Branksome Hall.
 The Boarding Advisor will meet with their Boarding Family Group regularly during the academic year to discuss life skills and pastoral care.

-Parents and guardians receive the weekly Friday File East email newsletter, which includes highlights and events from the Boarding community.
+Parents are welcome to communicate with the Boarding team at any time by emailing boarding@branksome.on.ca.
 Boarding will host virtual Fireside Chats throughout the year to provide updates and connect with families.

-If a student is with a parent/guardian during the school week or is on leave for illness, appointments or family events, the parent/guardian should email attendance@branksome.on.ca each morning and copy boarding@branksome.on.ca to ensure accurate attendance records and so the Boarding Team can ensure students' safety.
+If a student is with a parent/guardian during the school week or is on leave for illness, appointments or family events, the parent/guardian should email attendance@branksome.on.ca each morning and copy boarding@branksome.on.ca to ensure accurate attendance records and so the Boarding team can ensure students’ safety.

 Health Centre: